Carotid Artery Disease (Carotid Artery Stenosis)

-What is carotid artery disease?
+What is carotid artery stenosis?

 Symptoms and Causes

-What are the symptoms?
+What are the symptoms of carotid artery stenosis?

-What is a stroke?
+What are the symptoms of a stroke?

 Diagnosis and Tests

-How is carotid artery disease diagnosed?
+How is carotid artery stenosis diagnosed?

 Management and Treatment